By David Joel Miller, MS, Licensed Therapist & Licensed Counselor.

 Why is it so hard for people with Bipolar Disorder to get diagnosed and treated?
 For mental and emotional problems, the sooner the diagnosis, the sooner the treatment begins, the less the suffering.
 The more entrenched the illness the longer and more difficult the recovery.
 We continue to have difficulty with Bipolar Disorder.
 Why?

 We are starting to think of this condition as a spectrum disorder.
-So there are a range of symptoms and the ones with less noticeable symptoms are not getting diagnosed.
+So there is a range of symptoms and the ones with less noticeable symptoms are not getting diagnosed.

 Does it matter if some mild cases are getting missed and not treated?
-Yes it matters and the clients with the less prominent symptoms are not necessarily milder cases.
-Currently we separate cases into Bipolar I and Bipolar II.
-People who have Bipolar II don’t have the pronounced episodes of mania.
+Yes, it matters and the clients with the less prominent symptoms are not necessarily milder cases.
+Currently, we separate cases into Bipolar I and Bipolar II.
+People who have Bipolar II don’t have pronounced episodes of mania.
 They do have other significant differences.

 We are also not sure how much of all this is a result of genetics and how much is learning.
 Some authors have talked about how personality traits, those supposed unchanging characteristic ways of behaving may be related to Bipolar Disorder.

 In fact, there is some question as to which mental health issues are district illnesses and which are symptoms.
 A cough is easy to notice but what causes the cough can vary a lot from person to person.

 Despite all the issues with diagnosis, Bipolar disorder in all its forms causes a significant amount of suffering.
 It is also a difficult disorder to manage for the client and for the professional.
 If there is a chance you or someone you know has this disorder get a professional evaluation.
 If you have Bipolar disorder become a knowledgeable client, and don’t give up hope, the treatment options continue to improve.